-- Virus - Software that can replicate itself and spread to other computers or are programmed to damage a computer by deleting files, reformatting the hard disk, or using up computer memory.
+- Virus: Software that can replicate itself and spread to other computers or that are programmed to damage a computer by deleting files, reformatting the hard disk, or using up computer memory.

-- Spyware - Software that surreptitiously gathers information and transmits it to interested parties.
-Types of information that is gathered includes the Websites visited, browser and system information, and your computer IP address.
+- Spyware: Software that surreptitiously gathers information and transmits it to interested parties.
+Information gathered includes visited websites, browser/system information, and your computer's IP address.

-- Browser hijacking software - Advertising software that modifies your browser settings (e.g., default home page, search bars, toolbars), creates desktop shortcuts, and displays intermittent advertising pop-ups.
-Once a browser is hijacked, the software may also redirect links to other sites that advertise, or sites that collect Web usage information.
+- Browser hijacking software: Advertising software that modifies your browser settings, creates desktop shortcuts, and displays intermittent advertising pop-ups.
+Once a browser is hijacked, the software may also redirect links to other sites that advertise, or sites that collect web usage information.

 How malware gets through

 Malware writers are very experienced in using tricks to get users to download their malware.
-Software that comes bundled with "other software" is often called a "Trojan Horse."
-For example, an instant messenger software could be bundled with a program such as WildTangent, a known spyware offender.
-Peer-to-peer file sharing software bundle various types of malware that are categorized as spyware or adware.
-Software that promises to speed up your internet connection or assist with downloads (e.g., My Web Search) will often contain adware.
-Another common way to infect a computer is through email containing a seemingly benign link or email attachment.
+Software that comes bundled with other software is often called a "Trojan Horse."
+Peer-to-peer file sharing software bundles various types of malware that are categorized as spyware or adware.
+Software that promises to speed up your internet connection or assist with downloads will often contain adware.
+Another common way to infect a computer is through email containing a seemingly benign link or attachment.

 Malware can exploit security holes in your browser as a way of invading your machine.
 Sometimes websites state that software is needed to view the site, in an attempt to trick users into clicking "Yes," thus installing software onto their machines.
 Another trick is if you click "No," many error windows display.
 Other sites will tell you that using a certificate makes their site "safe" which is not the case.
 Certificate verification means only that the company that wrote the software is the same as the company whose name appears on the download prompt.